internetofwater/IoW-PIDsvc/PIDsvc/README.md

 5. Change ```POSTGRES_PASSWORD```in docker-compose ```environment:``` AND ```password``` in ```context.xml``` to your desired preference
 4. ```docker-compose build```
 5. ```docker-compose up --scale tomcat3=5``` One can set tomcat3=n, where n is number of pidsvc instances desired for apache to load balance to over docker internal round-robin DNS
-6. Pidsvc is deployed at http://localhost:8095
+6. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/PIDSVC

-## Accessing the web GUI for managing and implementing redirects
+## Optional: Change persistence DB
-Current test deployment is at https://geoconnex.us/pidsvc
+The ```docker-compose.yml``` file configures a persistence database as a docker volume.
+Alternatively, you may create a directory in the host environment and map that directory to the postgres docker image data layer.
+See ```docker-compose-persistence-directory.yml``` for an example.

 ## Optional: Enable https